Knowledge of the human brain expands rapidly

 Hearing and speech recognition, require many separate tasks with varying time course.
 Ability to accomplish the tasks is spread over a complex set of neural networks in both hemispheres.
 Cortical neurons and the neurons of deep brain nuclei all play their role.
 Sorting out all this activity is presently an active area of research.

 The two hemispheres of the human brain are connected to each other by a bridge of neuron axons called the corpus callosum.
 Neuron cell bodies associated with these axons reside in both hemispheres.
-The axonal connections in both directions permit the right and left hemisphere to co-ordinate multiple complex ongoing activities simultaneously.
+The axonal connections in both directions permit the right and left hemisphere to co-ordinate multiple complex logic and creative activities simultaneously.

 2. Only 10% of Brain Cells Are Needed

 The myth that only 10% of brain cells are needed comes from a fascination with the superstar cells of the brain, the neurons.
 In truth, neurons only represent about 10% of the brain’s cellular population.
 Thus, the idea arose that only 10% of the brain is required for mental function.

 The names of the remaining 90% of brain cells are astrocyte, oligodendrocyte, microglia and ependymal cell.
 These non-neuron cells of the brain are generally known as glia.
 The name glia translates to mean ‘glue’.
 A major misnomer.

 Early neuroanatomists, fascinated with the elaborate shape of the neurons, believed the more common appearing cells to be scaffolding for the neurons.
 In defense of these scientists of the early 20th century, their tissues staining methods detected only a small portion of the brain cell population, including only 1%-3% of the neurons.